Links from this page

 Being only 6 miles from the centre of Norwich it is a convenient location for residing in the countryside whilst working in the city or other local urban areas.
 There are a number of small businesses operating from the village as well as the agricultural sector providing some local employment.

-The village is served by local services that include a Post Office & Shop, Church, Primary School, Village Hall, Sports field facility and two Public Houses.
+The village is served by local services that include a Post Office & Shop/tea shop, Craft shop also with refreshments and a Hairdressers, Garden Centre with Restaurant, Church, Primary School, Village Hall, Sports field facility and two Public Houses.
 Public bus transport operates from the village to Norwich and Wroxham and the railway station is located on the 'Bittern' line which runs between Norwich and Cromer on the North Norfolk Coast.

 Salhouse Broad, located within the Norfolk Broads National Park, is accessed from